twilio/demo-taskrouter-event-converter/README.md

 * reservation.created -> **actor.ringing**

 ## Worker Events
-*  worker.activity.update -> varies considering the WorkerActivityName:
+*  worker.activity.update -> the converted value changes considering the WorkerActivityName:
 * * If the WorkerActivityName is equal to `available` and he was not already available on the queue, then an **actor.logged-in** event is produced
 * * If the WorkerActivityName is equal to `unavailable` or `offline`, while the agent was already not in these two status, then an **actor.logged-out** is produced
 * * If the WorkerActivityName is equal to `break`, and the user was not already in the `break` status, then an **actor.paused** is produced